phuhuynh2411/CarouselView/README.md

 # CarouselView

-A description of this package.
+A Carousel view for SwiftUI